Corporate Governance

 2. Conflict of Interest Advisory Committee

-The Conflict of Interest Advisory Committee consists of three independent persons, chaired by independent director (outside) Toshihiko Yamashita, the independent director (outside) Takuji Akiyama, and lawyer from Nozomi Sogo Attorneys at Law, Hitoshi Shimbo.
-The Committee deliberates on material transactions, etc. where the controlling shareholders’ interest conflicts with minority shareholders’ from the perspective of protecting the interests of minority shareholders and makes recommendations to the Board of Directors, etc.
+The Conflict of Interest Advisory Committee consists of three independent persons, chaired by independent director (outside) Kikuo Asano, the independent director (outside) Takuji Akiyama, and lawyer from Nozomi Sogo Attorneys at Law, Hitoshi Shimbo.
+The Committee deliberates on material transactions, etc. where the controlling shareholders' interest conflicts with minority shareholders' from the perspective of protecting the interests of minority shareholders and makes recommendations to the Board of Directors, etc.

 3. Compliance Committee